-The Insurance Company Offered Me Money Right After the Accident – Should I Represent Myself?
+The Insurance Company Offered Me Money Right After the Accident – Do I need An Atlanta Car Accident Attorney?

-While it is always best to consult with an experienced car accident attorney, there are times when it may make sense to settle your car accident case on your own.
+While it is always best to consult with an experienced car accident attorney, in some cases you may want to settle your car accident case on your own.
 For example, if you know your injuries are minor after consulting with a doctor, and the offered amount from the insurance company is enough to pay all of your medical bills and compensate your pain and suffering, then it may make sense to settle your case without an attorney.
 We advise that you still consult with an attorney before settling.
-In the past, we have provided free guidance for injury victims on whether an offer from an insurance company is fair.
+At the Law Firm of Walter Gabriel, we often provide free guidance for injury victims on whether an offer from an insurance company is fair.
 We are happy to do so for you as well.

-What if I Can’t Afford My Own Lawyer?
+What if I Can’t Afford My Own Atlanta Car Accident Attorney?

 For cases involving car accidents, we never charge a client out of pocket for any attorney’s fees.
-This means that there is no situation where clients who have been in car accidents will owe us any money before their case settles.
+This means that clients do not pay us any money before their case settles.
 To put it another way, when you sign up as a client with our firm, you will not pay us a single dollar.
 Once your case settles or reaches a jury verdict, our attorney’s fee comes from a portion of your recovery.
 If for whatever reason your case does not result in a settlement or jury verdict, you will still not owe any attorney’s fee.
 This arrangement is known as a contingency fee agreement.

 What If the Other Driver’s Insurance Company Calls Me?